Criminal Justice 2019

-“GMercyU taught me to understand dense theories and concepts by compartmentalizing all of the required elements and seeing how each element is essential to that theory or concept,” said Sarah.
+“GMercyU taught me to understand dense theories and concepts by compartmentalizing all of the required elements and seeing how each element is essential to that theory or concept,” said Sarah, who attends Lincoln Memorial University’s Duncan School of Law in Knoxville, TN.
 “This has been – and is continuing to be – increasingly helpful in understanding law and legal concepts that include many parts and subparts, as well as exceptions to the rule, and how the rule can be applied in different circumstances.”

 Sarah also feels the conversational skills she built at GMercyU have been invaluable.
 “They are essential in a line of work that requires you to take a complicated ‘language’ used in major cases throughout history – as well as in the statutes and rules in a given jurisdiction – and attempt to translate the legalese into language that can be more easily understood by the general public,” she said.

 “Additionally, GMercyU taught me a major lesson about working with people,” Sarah said.